 Misconception of the Closing Date

-On the contrary, when you buy from the sponsor or developer, the closing date is going to be as time as of the essence.
+On the contrary, when you buy from the sponsor or developer, the closing date is going to be crucial, as time is of the essence.
 In such cases, any party not prepared to close on the given date will be in default, regardless of the reasons.
-Even though most of the sponsor’s contracts will not provide an exact date but rather have a provision that the buyer will be given a thirty days written notice of the closing date at the later stage when building declaration is recorded.
-Most of the practitioners negotiating sponsor contracts will request a right to adjourn the closing one time without penalty which will give the purchaser a little flexibility to close and even put financing in order if financing is involved.
+Most of the sponsor’s contracts will not provide an exact date but rather a provision that the buyer will be given a 30-day written notice of the closing date at the later stage when the building declaration is recorded.
+Most of the practitioners negotiating sponsor contracts will request a right to adjourn the closing one time without penalty, which will give the purchaser a little flexibility to close and even put financing in order if financing is involved.

 An additional challenge arises when closing figures are not available until the closing date.
 Preferably, the seller and buyer are given the closing figures prior to closing.
 However, it does not always happen in practice.